Inwerpsel/use-theme-editor/README.md

 * Some (rough) components for timeline navigation and visualization.
 * Register a custom component per action to visualize in the timeline.
 * Debounces everything by default (you'd never want history without it).
+* Store all history across page loads using IndexedDb.

 ## Known issues
-A few components are not (fully) working at the moment, mostly because they depend on other changes, but also some small bugs.
+A few components are not (fully) working at the moment, mostly because they depend on future changes, but also some small bugs.

+You should take the following into account when trying the demo.

-- Current theme view not working (needs adaptation to selector scoped properties)
+- Current theme view not working properly (needs adaptation to selector scoped properties).
-- Not all references in other variables are listed
-- Import/export exports wrong data format.
+It can still be used for a general overview but is missing variable values and can't be filtered properly.
 - Add alias for raw values not working.
+- History needs to be cleared manually before it gets too big (how big depends on exact content, but should be fine below 100 entries, for well optimized sites).
+- All inspections are re-executed in one task, immediately when history is applied when loading the page, causing a potentially long delay and increasing memory usage.

 <details>
 <summary>